Meet the 2025 Community and Citywide Education Council Candidates!

 Image of two students reading.

-You can find these books and many more great reads on Sora, our Citywide Digital Library, which provides free access to thousands of digital e-books and audiobooks for our students, including those in the Civics for All Collection, Collection, which features even more great titles about how government works, civil rights history of diverse communities, how media shapes our understanding of current events and issues, and how students can get involved to create change in their communities.
+You can find these books and many more great reads on Sora, our Citywide Digital Library, which provides free access to thousands of digital e-books and audiobooks for our students, including those in the “Feminism is for Everybody” Collection.
+For additional recommendations, visit our Women’s History Month page!

 Missed our previous book recommendations?